 Pricing and pricing models

 Look at the pricing and pricing model of the different vendors.
-Do you pay per student?
+Do you pay per participant?
 And how much?
-Or is it a flat fee (which is mostly cheaper than paying per student).
-Does the LMS vendor charge you for the setup of the system (with software) or is it a pay per month model?
-The last one is mostly cheaper.
-And how much is the price?
+Or, is it a flat fee (which is usually cheaper than paying per student)?
+Does the LMS vendor charge you for the setup of the system (with software) or is it a pay by month model?
+The latter is usually cheaper.
+What is the price?
 Learning management systems can cost a lot of money, but it doesn't have to be that expensive.